You’re building your email list, right?

 Pick a good looking font + Size image.

-Then, write a brief description in a normal size.
+Add a brief description in normal size.

 Google Docs insert horizontal line function example.